Frequently Asked Questions

 What data is available for analysis?

 The Research Hub will house an array of data collected by the All of Us Research Program.
-Data types expected to be included in our 2019 release include participant-provided information via surveys, physical measurements, and electronic health records.
+Data types expected to be included in our upcoming release include participant-provided information via surveys, physical measurements, and electronic health records.

 Current survey subjects include basic demographics, overall health, and lifestyle.
 Physical measurements include blood pressure, heart rate, height, weight, waist circumference, and hip circumference.